Get Involved

 Our Restoration Crew Leader Manual can be found here.
 Leadership skills and current first aid and CPR are a must, we will provide this certification through our training programming.

-For more information on the position, please review this sheet, or contact our Restoration Crew Leader program manager, Caitlin Costello at caitlin@tualatinriverkeepers.org.
+For more information on the position, please review this sheet, or contact our Volunteer and Restoration Manager, Erik Horngren, at erik@tualatinriverkeepers.org.

 Watershed Ambassador